andreterceiro/dio-mobile-meu-tudo--use-cases-with-hooks-in-react-native/README.md

 Resume:

 - **useState**: you will use to store the state.
-You will store the state in the memory and can react in the visual part of the app;
+You will store the state in the memory and can react in the visual part of the app.
+This parts "have a conversation";

 # Repository related to the classes